Flux fractionalization transition in anisotropic $S=1$ antiferromagnets and dimer-loop models

 Before we proceed, it is useful to note that $\tau_{6V} \theta_{6V} = \theta_{6V} +2$.
 This is a consequence of a scaling relation between the exponents $\theta$ and $\tau$, that can be understood as follows: A scaling form of the type used in Eq.~\ref{eq:P<} encodes both the power-law scaling of the loop size distribution in the thermodynamic limit as well as the fact that the largest loop in a sample of linear size $L$ scales as $L^{\theta}$.
 Let us now suppose that the {\em number} of loops with length $s \gtrsim L^{\theta}$ scales as $L^{\zeta}$ for a sample of linear dimension $L$.
 If this is so, one must have

-where the factor of $L^2$ accounts for the fact that the total number of loops $n_l$ scales as $n_l \sim L^2$ for a sample of linear size $L$.
+where the prefactor of $L^2$ multiplying the integral on the right hand side accounts for the fact that the total number of loops $n_l$ scales as $n_l \sim L^2$ for a sample of linear size $L$.
 Using the scaling form Eq.~\ref{eq:P<} for $P_l^{<}(s,L)$ and taking the limit of large $L$, we see that this implies that